 3. God won't let evil continue forever.

-Always remember this about your free will.
-He gave it to you, but He'll also judge you for what you’ve done with it.
+• He gave you free will, but He'll also judge you for what you’ve done with it.
+(Ecclesiastes 12:14)

 5. He won't allow any of our efforts, no matter how good we consider them, to be mixed with the single full payment Jesus made for all sin, for all humanity, for all time.